Peter-AK/Peter-AK.github.io/_posts/2020-05-24-You_sunk_my_battleship.md

 				<td>Submarine</td>	<td>1</td>	<td>2</td>
 				</tr>
 				</table></p>
-			<p>Each round the player will fire a number of salvos corresponding to his ships that are alive.</p>
+			<p>Each round the player will fire a number of salvos corresponding to the number of ships that are alive.
+			<br>The selection of grid spaces to attack will happen during the turn, the shots will be fired simultaneously at the end of the turn.
+The player will find out if he had hit something at the end of his turn.</p>
-			<p>The player who kill all his enemy's ships win </p>
+			<p>The player who kill all his enemy's ships will win </p>
 		</td>
 		<td  style="background-color:#eaeaea">
 			<div align="middle"><img src="https://upload.wikimedia.org/wikipedia/commons/e/e4/Battleships_Paper_Game.svg"  style="border:2px solid black ">